jaymwin/fcpp/README.md

     # If devtools package is not installed
     install.packages("devtools", dependencies = TRUE)

-    # Now install and load nestboxphotos
+    # Now install and load fcpp
     devtools::install_github("jaymwin/fcpp")
     library(fcpp)

-Using fcpp
+Using fcpp (for nest box photos)
 -------------------

 1. Add SD card images to the research drive with the proper folder hierarchy